severalnines/docs/user-guide/mysql/backup.rst

 Schedule Backup
 ................

 Creates backup schedules of the database.
-You can choose to create a full or incremental backup using xtrabackup or mysqldump (full backup only).
+You can choose to create a full or incremental backup using xtrabackup or mysqldump.

 * **Schedule**
 	- Simple - Default scheduling option.
-This translates to the same output as the Advanced editor.
+This translates to the same output as the *Advanced* editor.
 	- Advanced - Opens a cron-like editor.
 Formatting is similar to the standard :term:`cron`.

 ..
 Note:: The backup time is in UTC time zone of the ClusterControl node.

 * **Backup Method**
 	- mysqldump - Separated compressed schema and data dump.
-See `mysqldump`_ section.
+See `mysqldump`_.
 	- xtrabackup (full) - A full compressed backup.
-See `Percona Xtrabackup`_ section.
+See `Percona Xtrabackup`_.
 	- xtrabackup (incr) - An incremental compressed backup.
-See `Percona Xtrabackup`_ section.
+See `Percona Xtrabackup`_.
+	- mariabackup (full) - A full compressed backup.
+See `MariaDB Backup`_.
+	- mariabackup (incr) - An incremental compressed backup.
+See `MariaDB Backup`_.
-	- NDB backup (for MySQL Cluster) - See `NDB backup (MySQL Cluster)`_ section.
+	- NDB backup (for MySQL Cluster) - See `NDB backup (MySQL Cluster)`_.

+..
+Note:: If you pick incremental backup as the backup method, ClusterControl will look for a full backup (parent backup) and will automatically revert to full backup if it can't find any.

 * **Backup Host**
-	- The target database host.
+	- The target database node.

 * **Databases**
 	- List of databases retrieved from the monitored MySQL servers.
 Default is 'All Databases'.
 Otherwise, specify the databases that you would like to backup for this set.

 * **Tables**
 	- Exclusive for mysqldump only.
 List of tables retrieved from the monitored MySQL servers.
 Default is 'All Tables'.
 Otherwise, specify the table that you would like to backup for this set.
-Use 'Include tables' and 'Exclude tables' for additional condition to the table list.
+Use 'Include tables' or 'Exclude tables' condition to filter out the table list.

 * **Storage Location**
-	- Store on Node - Stores the backup inside corresponding database node.
+	- Store on Node - Stores the backup inside the database node.
 	- Store on Controller - Stores the backup inside ClusterControl node.
 This requires :term:`socat` or :term:`netcat` on source and destination host.
 By default, ClusterControl uses port 9999 to stream the backup created on the database node to ClusterControl node.

 * **Storage Directory**